 However, every year Hanoi still receives a large number of international tourists visit thanks to the historic attractions.
 The old atmosphere of Hanoi still gives visitors a feeling of traveling back in time.
 In one way or another, Hanoi always steals the hearts of those who have come visiting.

 One of the things that makes Hanoi so special is its people.
-If you have the opportunity to visit the capital once, you will easily notice the lifestyle of Hanoi people very traditional.
+If you have the opportunity to visit the capital once, you will easily notice the lifestyle of the Hanoi people is very traditional.
 They, who have lived in this city for a long time, always maintain their cultural customs, values, and beliefs despite changes and urbanization.

 Hanoi Old Quarter's streets